hojimat/yolo_deepsort/README.md

 ## Initial plan and limitations

 - Biggest limitation: time constraints - I am busy in the weekdays, and have other commitments at the weekend.
-- I don't have dedicated GPU, so will use slower models
-- I don't have a strong computer to train stuff, so will use pre-trained OpenCV YOLO
+- I don't have dedicated GPU, so will just use slower pre-trained OpenCV YOLO and will skip frames
 - Most of the code is just using libraries and connecting them (e.g. via JSON) and automating some calculations (e.g. 3 second checks)
 - Have to learn DeepSORT